 Category II codes are supplemental tracking codes for performance measurement.
 These codes are not assigned a value.
 Reporting category II codes is part of the Quality Payment Program (QPP).
 Quality measures were developed by the Centers for Medicare and Medicaid Services (CMS) in cooperation with consensus organizations including the AQA Alliance and the National Quality Forum (NQF).
 Many of the quality measures are tied directly to CPT codes with the diagnoses for the conditions being monitored.
 The reporting of quality measures is voluntary but will affect reimbursement in future years for Medicare.

 The services are reported with alphanumeric CPT codes with an ending value of "F" or HCPCS codes in the "G" section.

-Category II modifiers are used to report special circumstances for reporting MIPS coding including why a quality measure was not completed.
+Category II modifiers are used to report special circumstances such as Merit-based Incentive Payment System (MIPS) coding including why a quality measure was not completed.